iyves/iyves.github.io/Ethics.md

 ## Project Dragonfly
-Not too long after employees of Google protested collaboration with the American military for drone usage, the tech giant was placed under scrutiny once again for working with China on a search engine, named Dragonfly.
-[4] This variant of the google search engine would greatly expand the userbase and boost revenue for Google on the condition that the engine agree with Chinese censorship and internet regulation.
-This would silence peaceful protests or produce misleading results for topics that may cast the government in a bad light such as the Tiananmen Square.
+Not too long after employees of Google protested the company's collaboration with the American military for using artificial intelligence along with drones to identify human targts, the tech giant was placed under scrutiny once again for working with China on a search engine, named Dragonfly.
+[4] This variant of the google search engine would greatly expand the userbase and boost revenue for Google on the condition that the engine agree with Chinese censorship laws and internet regulation.
+This would silence peaceful protests or produce misleading results for topics that may cast the government in a bad light.
+Searching on such asn engine for information on Tiananmen Square would return no result insteading the greusome reality of the government demolishing groups of protesters.

-Google is not the only company guilty of reaching to China despite ethical concerns.
+Google is not the only company guilty of interacting with China despite ethical concerns.
 After being banned in China in 2009, Facebook has been attempting to develop relationships with Chinese companies to expand their market in China.
 These attempts involve sharing data with Chinese companies such as Huawei - a company that is in close contact with the Chinese government.
-Due to concerns of cyber espionage from microscopic cards on Huawei phones, the company is is unofficially banned from being sold in America by large telcom companies like AT&T and Verizon.
+Due to concerns of cyber espionage from microscopic cards on Huawei phones, the company is now unofficially banned from being sold in America by large telcom companies like AT&T and Verizon.

 ## Internet regulation in America
 I believe that government regulation of a large platform for discussion and expressing one's opinions presents the potential for abuse of power and overregulation.
-Although *some* regulation is necessary to uphold current laws against illegal activities like circulation of child pornography, it is easy for regulation to hinder free speech.
-The discussion over regulating the internet is especially concerning due to the natural state of the interne: ever changing and rapidly dynamic.
-For example, copyright laws on youtube videos and laws regarding net neutrality stir mixed emotions amongst internet users, lawmakers, and companies.
+Although *some* regulation is necessary to uphold current laws against illegal activities like the circulation of child pornography, it is easy for regulation to hinder free speech.
+The discussion over regulating the internet is especially concerning due to the natural state of the internet: ever changing and rapidly dynamic.
+Internet trends and jokes can sometimes last mere days before changing focus to something completely different.

 It seems that there is a deficit in the discussion of internet regulation of lawmakers and government officials who are qualified and highly knowledgeable about the today's technology and the innerworkings of the internet.
 Virtual space is new and can not be approached the same way as physical space.
+For example, copyright laws on youtube videos and laws regarding net neutrality stir mixed emotions amongst internet users, lawmakers, and companies.
 Furthermore, decisions on regulation laws have the potential for setting positive or negative precedent, which will impact the way in which the Internet is controlled in the future.